 It will take a few minutes to generate.
 Once the audience is ready, you can use it for targeting!

 Since this is a new feature for me, I have only begun to test.
 Facebook recommends using this audience for bottom of the funnel targeting (product sales).
-I am going to experiment with it across multiple The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery..
+I am going to experiment with it across multiple When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More.

 Have you started using this feature yet?
 What results are you seeing?